Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 4. autonomy and independence of LiqwidDAO;
 5. providing education, training and information;
 6. cooperation with other DAO cooperatives; and
-7. concern for community.
+7. concern for the community.

 **Section 1.5 - Nondiscrimination.** LiqwidDAO shall not arbitrarily discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.

 **Section 1.6 - Decentralized Autonomous Organization (DAO).** LiqwidDAO is a DAO, an unincorporated association of individuals, entities, associations and/or other persons or groups of persons who all agree to join together in a common purpose.
 For LiqwidDAO that purpose is encapsulated in our Mission Statement.

 **Section 1.7 - Term and Continuation of DAO.** LiqwidDAO will continue perpetually so long as Members vote to continue the activities of the organization.
-Should the members ever deem it necessary to cease operation of the DAO they shall transfer the treasury to community voted Trustee(s) who shall distribute the assets to charitable organizations in line with the ethos and Mission Statement of LiqwidDAO.
+Should the members ever deem it necessary to cease operation of the DAO they shall transfer the treasury to community voted trustee(s) who shall distribute the assets to charitable organizations in line with the ethos and Mission Statement of LiqwidDAO.

 # Article II - Membership

 **Section 2.1 - Eligibility.** Membership shall be voluntary and application open to any individual whose purpose or presumed intent is to contribute, to build, and to use the products of LiqwidDAO and is willing to accept the responsibilities and terms of membership.

 **Section 2.2 - Admission.** Membership in LiqwidDAO shall be granted to all members of the Cardano community who are willing to uphold the LiqwidDAO Mission Statement and ratify the Constitution.
 A member of the Cardano community is anyone who possesses a Cardano wallet with stake delegated to an active stake pool.
-There shall be never be a requirement to contribute time to LiqwidDAO product or tooling development or assets to the LiqwidDAO Treasury.
+There shall never be a requirement to contribute time to LiqwidDAO product or tooling development or assets to the LiqwidDAO Treasury.

 Members shall fall into one or more of the following categories:

 Governance Token Holders are individuals who hold the LiqwidDAO Token (LQ).
 LQ Governance Token Holders are responsible for deciding the priorities of the DAO through the proposal voting process.
 No assets may be moved out of the DAO treasury without a vote of Governance Token Holders and all program coordination is formalized through on-chain votes on proposals.
 Active Contributors are community volunteers who dedicate their time to structured "subDAO" teams named Core Units.
 Individuals who contribute can claim bounties from the DAO treasury and use any LQ Governance Tokens they receive to submit proposals and vote on initiatives the DAO should start next.
 Community Associates are any member of the Cardano community who chooses to associate with LiqwidDAO.
 Even if an individual does not yet hold any LQ Governance Tokens they may actively participate in community governance discussions that shape future DAO initiatives.

 **LQ Governance Token Policy ID**: da8c30857834c6ae7203935b89278c532b3995245295456f993e1d24 LQ Mint Transaction Hash: 344c26673b9256b10e215d86095d9eb3c63def4b5a31cf50f12d4a133024eabc

-**Section 2.3 - Rights.** LiqwidDAO Members shall utilize the “Designated Smart Contract” (an Agora smart contract deployed to the Cardano Blockchain at the Designated Blockchain Address as the exclusive method of proposal submission and voting, holding, distributiing tokens to the LiqwidDAO Members, and spending of any tokens that are LiqwidDAO property.
+**Section 2.3 - Rights.** LiqwidDAO Members shall utilize the “Designated Smart Contract” (an Agora smart contract deployed to the Cardano Blockchain at the Designated Blockchain Address as the exclusive method of proposal submission and voting, holding, distributing tokens to LiqwidDAO Members, and spending of any tokens that are LiqwidDAO property.
 LiqwidDAO may also utilize the Designated Smart Contract to administer and facilitate certain other operational processes and transactions involving LiqwidDAO, the LiqwidDAO Members and/or third party contributors.

 LiqwidDAO Members’ rights and responsibilities are enforced by the use of the Designated Smart Contact which serves to facilitate LiqwidDAO community governance and other organizational activities.
 LiqwidDAO’s Agora instance will be deployed at the time of the v1 protocol launch.
 This document shall be amended to include the Designated Smart Contract's address.

 This Designated Smart Contract shall contain the human coordination rules of LiqwidDAO community governance to act on behalf of the DAO, and to contract on behalf of the DAO through LiqwidDAO membership vote.
 LiqwidDAO Members will submit votes and implement the decisions made on the Designated Smart Contract as well as any Associated Smart Contracts that are initiated by the Designated Smart Contract.

 **Section 2.4 - Responsibilities.** By accepting and retaining membership each applicant shall agree to use the products or services of LiqwidDAO on at least an occasional basis.
 Each member shall keep reasonably current on the state of the DAO by reviewing correspondence from the LiqwidDAO social media channels or connecting with other LiqwidDAO members in the designated collaboration platforms.

 If you are engaging with LiqwidDAO products and tools, have received any LQ Governance Tokens or are otherwise a DAO Member, you consent to contact and agree to become legally bound by this Agreement as both a LiqwidDAO participant and a "LiqwidDAO Member".
 All LiqwidDAO Members agree to act in accordance with the standards of professional conduct outlined in the LiqwidDAO Handbook (Operating System) and posted in the Designated Communication Platform.

 **Section 2.5 - Limitations.** Status as a LiqwidDAO Member does not (and shall not be deemed to) create, and the LiqwidDAO Membership rights do not (and shall not be deemed to) include, any authority, right or power on the part of a LiqwidDAO Member to act as the agent, representative or attorney of or otherwise act on behalf of LiqwidDAO or any other Member, to bind LiqwidDAO or any other Member to any Contract or Liability or to convey any LiqwidDAO property or any asset, right or property owned or held by or on behalf of LiqwidDAO or any Member.
 Without limiting the generality of the foregoing, no Member shall be deemed to be the partner of LiqwidDAO or any other Member.
 No Member shall state, purport, imply, hold out or represent to any person that such Member or any other Member has any such authority, right or power.

 To the maximum extent permitted by applicable law, no Member shall be (or shall be deemed to be) liable for any liability of the LiqwidDAO or any other Member.
-This shall not (and shall not be deemed to) create or imply any obligation of LiqwidDAO or any Member to indemnify or compensate any Member from, or hold any Member harmless against, any Liabilities incurred by such DAO Member under any applicable law, in connection with the Member's participation in LiqwidDAO or otherwise.
+This shall not (and shall not be deemed to) create or imply any obligation of LiqwidDAO or any Member to indemnify or compensate any Member from, or hold any Member harmless against, any liabilities incurred by such DAO Member under any applicable law, in connection with the Member's participation in LiqwidDAO or otherwise.

 **Section 2.6 - Inactive status.** A member who falls from good standing may have their membership revoked or suspended through the vote of LiqwidDAO Membership (each said action, a “Member Removal”).
 References herein to the rights and entitlements of members shall be understood to refer only to members in good standing.